 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
-What’s the best one?
+Which brand is best?
 Is the more expensive products worth the investment?
-These are just a few of the questions that make selecting home air filters so mind-boggling.
+These are just a few of the questions that make the selection mind-boggling.
 Let McKinley Heating Service Experts try to help you de-mystify the air filter dilemma.

-Here’s a tried and true way to figure out how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then using common table salt, begin to pour the salt through the filter then see how much comes out the other side.
+Here’s a tried and true way to figure out how efficient your current filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then using common table salt, begin to pour the salt through the filter and see the amount comes out the other side.
 If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
 You might want to upgrade your filter to something more efficient.

 Home air filter selection depends primarily on three factors: Size, material and MERV rating.